-This resource is about the urban heat island effect.
+This activity explores the urban heat island effect.
 Students access student-collected surface temperature data provided through the GLOBE program and analyze the data with My World GIS.

 The CLEAN collection is hand-picked and rigorously reviewed for scientific accuracy and classroom effectiveness.
 Read what our review team had to say about this resource below or learn more about how CLEAN reviews teaching materials